Dismounted/ReportConversations/README.md

 1. Upload all the Report Conversations files, overwriting any old ones.
 2. Next, go to your Admin Control Panel homepage, and click *List Add-ons* or *Manage Add-ons*.
-3. Activate the *Controls* drop-down for XenMoods, and click *Upgrade*.
+3. Activate the *Controls* drop-down for Report Conversations, and click *Upgrade*.
 4. Select *addon_ReportConversations.xml* as the file to upload.
 5. Click *Upgrade Add-on* to confirm.
 6. Check your template edits to ensure they are up-to-date.